asuiu/pyxtension/README.md

 ```
 ### streams.py
 #### stream
 `stream` subclasses `collections.Iterable`.
-It's the same Python iterable, but with more added methods.
+It's the same Python iterable, but with more added methods, suitable for multithreading and multiprocess processings.
 Used to create stream processing pipelines, similar to those used in [Scala](http://www.scala-lang.org/) and [MapReduce](https://en.wikipedia.org/wiki/MapReduce) programming model.
 Those who used [Apache Spark](http://spark.apache.org/) [RDD](http://spark.apache.org/docs/latest/programming-guide.html#rdd-operations) functions will find this model of processing very easy to use.